alanruby/forum/README.md

 Some Features
 - Api with Spring MVC
 - Authentication with JWT
-- JPA repository for data access
+- JPA
 - Customize Exceptions with ControllerAdvice and ExceptionHandler
 - Permissions/roles with spring boot security
-- Using H2 database for Unity Tests and Postgres for IT tests.
+- Using H2 database for Unit Tests and Postgres for IT tests.

 Steps